What are your Career Interests?

-The truth is that without a clearly thought-out career goal that is a good fit for you and the right preparations at the right time, gaining entry to further education programs could be challenging.
+Without a clearly thought-out career goal that is a good fit for you as well as the right preparations at the right time, gaining entry to further education programs can be challenging.
 This tip sheet is designed to give you an idea of the steps you’ll need to take to select the right program(s) for your career goals and make a strong application when the time arrives.

 1. Further Education?
 You’ve got options!

-There are many types of further education programs strategic for specific career goals.
+There are a variety of further education programs for various career goals.

-- Academic Master's: Research-oriented and building on undergraduate studies, course work, and thesis under the supervision of an established academic typically required (e.g. MSc in Molecular Biology)
+- Academic Master's: Research-oriented programs building on undergraduate studies, course work, and thesis under the supervision of an established academic (e.g. MSc in Molecular Biology).

-- Professional Schools: Provide educational requirements to register and practice in a regulated profession (e.g. medicine or teaching)
+- Professional Schools: Programs that provide educational requirements to register and practice in a regulated profession (e.g. medicine, teaching, psychology, psychotherapy)

-- Post-Grad Programs: One year or less, full-time, intensive programs for graduates providing industry-focused skills and knowledge and often a practicum placement (e.g. GIS technology or human resources management)
+- Post-Grad Programs: One year or less, full-time, intensive programs for graduates providing industry-focused skills and knowledge.
+Oftentimes, a practicum placement is part of these programs (e.g. GIS technology or human resources management)

-- Continuing Education: Flexible, part-time, online for those who are working and want to develop marketable skills and advance in their career area (e.g. project management)
+- Continuing Education: Flexible, part-time, online courses for those who are working and want to develop marketable skills and advance in their career area (e.g. project management)

-- Professional Development Courses: Industry licensing bodies may provide strategic certifications such as the Canadian Securities Course or the Real Estate Sales License.
+- Professional Development Courses: Licensing bodies that provide strategic certifications such as the Canadian Securities Course or the Real Estate Sales License.

 It's normal to not have a clear and fully-researched career path, especially in your earlier undergraduate years.
 Find out more about the career planning process by year of study.

 Even if you're uncertain where your career might go, you can investigate potential careers while laying the groundwork to keep your further education options open.
 Self-exploration and career exploration can happen from 1st year to after graduation.

 2. Year 1

 - Transition year to focus on academics, explore the services and opportunities available to you as a U of T student and connect with other students

 - Consider getting involved beyond the classroom by volunteering or extra-curricular activities.
 See the tip sheet: Volunteering.

 - Learn how to be a better student at the Robert Gillespie Academic Skills Centre.